-If you haven’t pursued the world of power walking it might just be your time.
-With countless studies proving its effectiveness in benefitting your health, learning how to power walk will keep you moving well into your future.
-Power walking is one of the most maintainable workouts a person can add to their life.
+With countless studies proving the effectiveness of power walking in benefitting your health, learning how to power walk will keep you moving well into your future as you age.
+Power walking is one of the most maintainable workouts a person can add to their life so if you haven’t pursued the world of power walking it might just be your time.